zopefoundation/Products.SiteErrorLog/README.rst

 Products.SiteErrorLog
 =====================

-The SiteErrorLog object s a valuable debugging aid.
+The SiteErrorLog object is a valuable debugging aid.
 It records all exceptions happening in its container and all subfolders as your site's code executes.

 SiteErrorLog recorded errors are not persistent, they are stored in RAM and